Congrats on creating your shiny new logo! Now it’s time to think about showing it off to the world.

 It’s especially useful if you run an e-commerce business but need to save money on personalizing your packaging.

 As you can see, we’ve covered just about every place you can put your logo!
 There’s so much you can do with your logo once you have it.
-And we don’t want to brag, but the Tailor Brands logo maker makes it easy to use your logo in any situation, both online and in print.
+And we don’t want to brag, but our logo generator makes it easy to use your logo in any situation, both online and in print.

 Make sure your logo to have your logo in every file type, brand your website and social media with it, put it on swag, and use it to get your name out into the world!